regineheberlein/ric/README.md

 ### Implementation decisions:
 - The schema does not implement inverse relations
-- It does not implement class hierarchies
+- It does not implement relation hierarchies
 - It implements controlled vocabularies as local files (CVL directory)

 ### Limitations: